MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

     }
 ```

-### [L-6] In `VaultGuardiansBase::_becomeTokenGuardian` the guardian receives its `vgToken` before the vault creation is confirmed introducing a risk of reentrancy
+### [L-6] The guardian receives its `vgToken` before the vault creation is confirmed introducing a risk of reentrancy

 **Description:** In order to become a vault guardian a user has to deposit a stake amount `s_guardianStakePrice`.
 In exchange for this stake amount the vault guardian receives the same amount of `vgToken`, which they use to get their stake amount back when they quit being a vault guardian.

-Here the code doesn't follow the Check-Effect-Interaction(CEI) principle and the vault guardian receives the `vgToken` before the tokenVault creation is confirmed successful.
+Here in `VaultGuardiansBase::_becomeTokenGuardian`, the code doesn't follow the Check-Effect-Interaction(CEI) principle and the vault guardian receives the `vgToken` before the tokenVault creation is confirmed successful.

 ```js
 function _becomeTokenGuardian(